 Finally, brothers and sisters, whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable—if anything is excellent or praiseworthy—think about such things.
 Phillippians 4:8

-This walk was different than all my other walks- in fact to be honest I rarely walk- like ever.
-Running has always been more my speed and now even writing those words has new meaning to me.
+This walk was not like other walks; in fact it's quite rare I walk, like ever.
+I run.
+Because running feels much more my speed.
+And now even writing those words has new meaning to me.

 Today I was gifted a mission- a one year challenge- a glorious and exciting charge by my Maker.
 He told me in a voice I heard in my heart that I couldn’t ignore, he said, “Dana, beautiful girl, I want you to do this walk every day for one year.”
 And I immediately asked, “every day?!”
 And he responded, “Every day.
 This is your new assigned life mission.
 Walk this one mile every day for one year and I will teach you new things- every day.
 I will show you who I am and reveal myself to you.
 I want you to share what you see, hear, learn and experience.
 Write it all down, share it and call it 'The Healing Mile'.”

 I can’t tell you what ran through my veins- excitement, anticipation, relief?, doubt (but only for a second), hope, a hearty dose of joy and did I mention... joy?!

 And then the questions started to surface-I asked Him...

 And the Spirit responded, “Well you can do more but the one mile is what you will benefit from.”